 Slap bang in the Northern Quarter, the Abel Heywood is a gastropub with boutique hotel-style rooms.
-These are small but well appointed, and there's free Wi-Fi.
+These are small but well appointed, and there's free wifi.
 Breakfast is extra (though a bargain), and is worth having – a big choice includes the Manchester fry-up, featuring Bury black pudding.
 What's more, it's served until noon.
 It's an easy walk to most of central Manchester from the hotel, including music venues such as Manchester Arena.

-Nicely placed for Manchester Piccadilly station and the shopping and drinking delights of the Northern Quarter, Abode hotel is housed in a nineteenth century textile factory and retains some handsome period features.
+Nicely placed for Manchester Piccadilly station and the shopping and drinking delights of the Northern Quarter, Abode is housed in a 19th century textile factory and retains some handsome period features.
 Bedrooms and suites are decorated in a quietly quirky, modern style; suites come with extras such as Nespresso machines and Bose sound systems.
 There are two bars and a modern European restaurant.